David Miliband: Environment Secretary (2006–2007)

 On 5 May 2006, following the local elections, Tony Blair made a major cabinet reshuffle in which Miliband replaced Margaret Beckett as Secretary of State for Environment, Food and Rural Affairs.
 Miliband has said he believes agriculture is important for the UK's cultural heritage, economy and society and also for the environment.
 He has said disease control should be balanced with animal welfare.
 He attaches importance to reaching a "fair balance" among consumers, farmers, manufacturers and retailers.
 Miliband also believes the European Union and the World Trade Organization affect power relations between British and foreign farmers.

 He was the first British cabinet member to have a blog, though claims of excessive cost to the taxpayer provoked some controversy.
 In January 2007 Miliband sparked minor controversy by saying there was no evidence organic food was better than conventionally grown produce, though he later clarified that he was referring specifically to health benefits.

 Miliband is an advocate for international awareness of Climate change and believes the cooperation of all nations is needed for environmental reform.
 Miliband's focuses include food retail waste management and greenhouse gas emissions in agricultural industries.
 He believes that the EU should go further in two areas: a low carbon global economy and global action on climate change.
 He also wants Europe to increase its economic competitiveness.
 By switching over to a low-carbon economy, he plans to tackle climate change.
 He hopes to ensure a stable price on energy by securing an energy source and announced the Government's plans to legislate for carbon reductions at the United Nations General Assembly.

 In August 2006, in an effort to put environmental reform into action, Miliband developed a place for a collaborative "environmental contract" to be developed on a Defra Wiki site.
 It was subsequently linked to by blogger Paul Staines, and mocked, after which further edits by guest users were temporarily prevented.
 Miliband's emphasis on the necessity of an entirely cooperative effort to effectively instigate a low carbon lifestyle worldwide has led him to advocate an open dialogue among citizens about environmental issues through web-based blogging.
 Whilst Environment Secretary, Miliband called for all 27 nations of the European Union to unify in backing proposals to cut harmful emissions by 30% by 2020.

 Miliband has floated the idea of every citizen being issued with a "Carbon Credit Card" to improve personal carbon thrift.
-Miliband argues individuals have to be empowered to tackle global warming — "the mass mobilising movement of our age".
+Miliband argues individuals have to be empowered to tackle climate change — "the mass mobilising movement of our age".